prb28/m68k-instructions-documentation/bchg.md

 Note that data register direct (i.e., Dn) addressing uses a longword operand, while all other modes use a byte operand.

+*From MOTOROLA M68000 FAMILY Programmer's reference manual.
+Copyright 1992 by Motorola Inc./NXP.
+Adapted with permission.*